GlebShish/hw_gan_app/README.md

 # hw_gan_app

-To deply backend part you need `linux` and installed `docker`.
+To deploy backend part you need `linux` and installed `docker`.
 GPU is not nessesary.

 1. clone repo